luvnft/podsearch/README.md

 - [ ] Microphone-recording to text search (like Shazam)
 - [ ] Login/Sign-up functionality to enable users to save podcasts.
 - [ ] Native app?
-- [ ] Set up workstation with multiple GPUs for better transcribing.
-- [ ] Switch to iGPU, an RTX4090 for improved transcription, use the medium.en model
 - [ ] ~~Switch to use the puppeteer script as time ensues~~ (meaningless)
+- [ ] Add faceting for episode and podcast (route for episode og podcast)
-- [ ] - [ ] Start transcriberingen med mini pcen
+- [ ] Set up CI/CD pipeline for backend

 ### Do musts
 - [x] Fine-tune the search functionality based on phrase-searching and typo-tolerance
 - [x] Fix the indexing bug that causes the entire database to be re-indexed each time